smmiri/COPPER_improvement/readme.md

 # ETL and Visualization projects
-These data flow, management, post-process and visualization projects are donve for my PhD research tasks.
+These data flow, management, post-process and visualization projects are done for my PhD research tasks.

 - **plan_oper_translator** converts outputs from the COPPER power system planning model model into inputs which can be read by the SILVER operational model.
 - **demand_oper_translater** tool converts outputs from SILVER to building model and vice versa.